TACC/deployer-docs/source/users/projects.rst

 * Ports must be opened between manager and workers to enable communication.
 For each server, the optional ``private_ip`` attribute may be specified.
 If is it, communication will happen on this IP.
 Otherwise, it will happen on ``ssh_host``.
+  If firewalld and/or iptables are running on the hosts, make sure that both the local IP and the 172.17.0.0 subnets (the Docker0 bridge) are opened.

 In addition to a Docker 1.11 Swarm cluster, an NFS management cluster will be constructed from the ``hub`` node (nfs server) to all ``worker`` nodes (nfs clients).
 This NFS management cluster is required as it is used to persist login data from